"What are benzodiazepines, and how do they work?

 - feel sick to your stomach

-High cholesterol and triglyceride levels in the blood (fat in the blood) may happen in people treated with ZYPREXA (olanzapine) , especially in teenagers (13-17 years old).
-You may not have any symptoms, so your doctor should do blood tests to check your cholesterol and triglyceride levels before you start taking ZYPREXA (olanzapine) and during treatment.
+3. High fat levels in your blood (cholesterol and triglycerides).
+High fat levels may happen inpeople treated with ZYPREXA, especially in teenagers (13 to 17 years old), or when used in combination with fluoxetine in children (10 to 17 years old).
+You may not have any symptoms, so your doctor should do blood tests to check your cholesterol and triglyceride levels before you start taking ZYPREXA and during treatment.

-Increase in weight (weight gain): Weight gain is very common in people who take ZYPREXA (olanzapine) .
-Teenagers (13-17 years old) are more likely to gain weight and to gain more weight than adults.
-Some people may gain a lot of weight while taking ZYPREXA (olanzapine) , so you and your doctor should check your weight regularly.
+4. Weight gain.
+Weight gain is very common in people who take ZYPREXA.
+Teenagers (13 to 17years old) are more likely to gain weight and to gain more weight than adults.
+Children (10 to 17 years old) are also more likely to gain weight and to gain more weight than adults when ZYPREXA is usedin combination with fluoxetine.
+Some people may gain a lot of weight while taking ZYPREXA, so you and your doctor should check your weight regularly.
 Talk to your doctor about ways to control weight gain, such as eating a healthy, balanced diet, and exercising.

-ZYPREXA (olanzapine) is a prescription medicine used to treat:
+ZYPREXA is a prescription medicine used to treat:

 - schizophrenia in people age 13 or older.

 - episodes of depression that happen with bipolar I disorder, when used with the medicine fluoxetine (Prozac®) in people age 10 or older.